taazarel/Voheim/story/pcNotesH.md

 Session 8.
 The starting date was the 1st of Quczhat.
 Ilsem told Ækuf that the python.
 The person who made the hit on the skyrates.
 His real name is Amosi.
+The party had a relatively calm journey.
+But on the penultimate day, they flew into a skyeel's territory and had to fight it.
+Their ship almost plummeted into the ocean. but they recovered just in time.